Siam3h/Siam3h/README.md

 Hi there 👋 Nice to meet you.

-I am an Python Engineer, as well as, Machine Learning & Ai Enthusiast based in Nairobi, Kenya.
+I am an Python Engineer, as well as a Machine Learning & Ai Enthusiast based in Nairobi, Kenya.

 Find me elsewhere 🌎: